ClojureBridge/curriculum/outline/web.md

 - In Chrome, go to View - Developer - View Source
 - In Firefox, go to Tools - Web Developer - Page Source
 - In Safari, go to Safari menu - Preferences - Advanced - Check "Show Develop menu in menu bar."
 Then go to Develop - Show Page Source
-- In Internet Exploer, go to View - Source
+- In Internet Explorer, go to View - Source

 Look at the parts that have angle brackets around them like `<this>`.
 Those are HTML tags.
 Search for `<h1>`.
 That is a tag that tells the browser to display the text until the close tag, `</h1>`, as a level one header.
 Look at the web page and see how that text displays.